Hii987/English_Project/README.md

 Why does this matter?
 Financial stress is one of the leading causes of anxiety among university students in France.
 Yet most financial tools are designed for professionals, not students: they're complex, subscription-based, and built around features that students simply don't need.
 BudgetU is different because it was built by students, for students — with a direct understanding of what it feels like to run out of money in week three of the month.
-After two months of testing with 22 students at aivancity Paris, the average satisfaction rating was 7.9 out of 10.
-86% of users said the Smart Saving Tips helped them discover cheaper alternatives they were not already using.

 What else is out there?
 Several budgeting tools exist for general audiences, each with its own trade-offs: